 Had famous comedian, and social critic, George Carlin left this argument in the realm of adults conducting themselves in a manner worthy of respect and obedience, a counterargument would be impossible to make, but Carlin had to go ahead and add a pesky punctuation mark.
-I loathe most qualifiers almost as much as I loathe the “but it’s for the children!” arguments.
+I loathe most qualifiers almost as much as I loathe “but it’s for the children!” arguments.
 I prefer bold, provocative statements that shock the collective into rethinking their ideas on a given matter.
 My limited experience with children has informed me, however, that Carlin should’ve added an asterisk for children.
 Children have an almost unconditional need to respect laws and rules, and that they want to respect those who are in roles of guidance, for the structure it provides them amidst the chaos and confusion they experience while attempting to learn how they are to conduct themselves in life.

-One would not use the words imposing or authoritative figure to describe me, yet when I am around a child that is lacking in the stability that decent parenting can provide, they gravitate to me.
-This is made most apparent when I mention to them that I may leave the room.
+One would not use the words imposing or authoritative figure to describe me, yet when I am around a child who is lacking in the stability that decent parenting can provide, they gravitate to me.
+This is made most apparent when I mention to them that I am considering leaving the room.
 To the other kids in the room, my declaration that I have to step out of the room for a second is equivalent to a starting gun.
 They look forward to any adult-free moments life has to offer, and they plan to cut loose.
 The kids who are more accustomed to playing without much adult supervision or the degree of authority an adult may provide, worry that I may not be coming back.
 ‘What are you talking about,’ the more adjusted kids in the room all but scream.
 ‘Let him go!’